 If you’re using the tea bags, you could just put one in your cup and seep with some hot water.
 That’s it, you’re done!

-The first green tea was brewed in 2737 BC during the reign of Emperor Shennong.
+-Green tea was first brewed in 2737 BC during the reign of Emperor Shennong.

 Everything has a side effect if it is consumed in a large quantity or not taken properly.
 Likewise, here are some of the ill effects of drinking too much green tea: